92% of participants will know how to apply best practices and Ohio law in prescribing controlled substances, including awareness of drug diversion.

-The APRN must obtain and review an OARRS report when a patient shows any of the following red flags20:
+The APRN must obtain and review an OARRS report when a patient shows any of the following red flags22:

-Obtain and review an OARRS report, covering at least the last 12 months, when prescribing opioid analgesics and benzodiazepines in the following situations20:
+Obtain and review an OARRS report, covering at least the last 12 months, when prescribing opioid analgesics and benzodiazepines in the following situations22:

 If the patient continues to receive opioid analgesics or benzodiazepines after the initial prescription, review an OARRS report at least every 90 days.
-Request a drug database report from another state if the county adjoins another state.20
+If your county is adjacent to another state, request a drug database report from that state.22

 OARRS reports may be requested by the APRN's delegate but must be personally reviewed by the APRN.
-Document evaluation and actions are taken due to an OARRS report.
+Document your evaluation of the OARRS report.
+Also, document any actions you take because of your evaluation of the use of an OARRS report.
 Also, document if a drug database report cannot be obtained, why, and efforts to obtain a report.

-An OARRS report is not required if the patient is20:
+An OARRS report is not required if the patient is22:

 If an OARRS report indicates red flags, consult with a physician before prescribing or furnishing the drug.
-The consultation should include the review and document16:
+The consultation should include the review and document17: